miklevin/MikeLev.in/_posts/2025-03-25-python-plugin-architectures.md

 ## CRUD is Dry & Workflows are WET

-> There is no doubt about it, I am hitting above my weight class due to AI
+> I'm hitting above my weight class due to AI coding assistance, however the key
-> coding assistance, however the key is not having it code for you.
-The key is
+> is not having it code for you.
+The key is having it pound into your thick
-> having it pound into your thick noggin what's going on and why.
+> noggin what's going on and why.

 ### Dry CRUD